Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns true if the interactable object is currently snapped in a drop zone and returns false if it is not.
+   * `bool` - Returns `true` if the Interactable Object is currently snapped in a Snap Drop Zone, returns `false` if it is not.

-The IsInSnapDropZone method determines whether the interactable object is currently snapped to a drop zone.
+The IsInSnapDropZone method determines whether the Interactable Object is currently snapped to a Snap Drop Zone.

 #### SetSnapDropZoneHover/2

   > `public virtual void SetSnapDropZoneHover(VRTK_SnapDropZone snapDropZone, bool state)`

  * Parameters
-   * `VRTK_SnapDropZone snapDropZone` - The Snap Drop Zone object that is being interacted with.
+   * `VRTK_SnapDropZone snapDropZone` - The Snap Drop Zone that is being interacted with.
-   * `bool state` - The state of whether the object is being hovered or not.
+   * `bool state` - The state of whether the Interactable Object is being hovered or not.
  * Returns
    * _none_

-The SetSnapDropZoneHover method sets whether the interactable object is currently being hovered over a valid Snap Drop Zone.
+The SetSnapDropZoneHover method sets whether the Interactable Object is currently being hovered over a valid Snap Drop Zone.

 #### GetStoredSnapDropZone/0